Neurology Department Photo

 Mentors in all Fields for all Careers

-Our faculty of over 135 faculty (100 with primary appointments, 10 with joint appointments in various centers, and 25 with secondary appointments from other departments in the institution) share in the vision of education and training and that our success is your success.
+We have over 140 faculty (107 with primary appointments, and 35 with secondary or adjunct appointments from other departments and around the world) who share in the vision of education and training and that our success is your success.
 Each year several of our faculty win teaching and mentoring awards as a sign of this commitment.
-Whether they are clinical mentors in a subspecialty area of interest to you, research mentors in guiding your thinking and pathway forward, or work-life mentors when trying to strike that right balance, faculty are available and willing to help and create your individualized career plan.
+Whether they are clinical mentors in a subspecialty area of interest to you, research mentors in guiding your thinking and pathway forward, or work-life mentors when trying to strike that right balance, faculty are available and eager to support your professional and career development.

 So welcome to our Department.
 We look forward to your learning about us and our learning about you.
-We have much to accomplish to “Learn, Discover, Heal, Create- and Make the World Ever Better” (our university mission) and we hope that you will consider joining us on this exciting journey.
+We have much to accomplish to harmonize and re-imagine clinical care, research and teaching to improve the health of our patients and families.
+We hope that you will consider joining us on this exciting journey.

-To learn more information about our department clinical and research programs, please see our Department of Neurology Website.
-The UR Department of Neurology recently celebrated its 50th anniversary.
-Please view our 50th anniversary history book.
+To learn more information about our department clinical and research programs, please see our Department of Neurology Website and Department of Neurology 2019-2020 Strategic Plan.

 Robert G. Holloway, MD, MPH